evrythng/epcis2.0-to-evrythng/README.md

 You'll need an [EVRYTHNG](https://dashboard.evrythng.com) account and a [Trusted App API](https://developers.evrythng.com/docs/api-key-scopes-and-permissions#section-trusted-application-api-key) key to use this service.

+**If you don't provide an API key, you'll use the default public EPCIS 2.0 account on EVRYTHNG**.

 ### Capturing EPCIS Events

 To create your first ObjectEvents, try: